suraj-repositories/suraj-repositories/README.md

 Welcome to my GitHub profile!
 This github profile is dedicated to best practices on some popular techologies.
 I am using this profile for my quick reference and you can also use this too.

- 🌱 I’m currently learning Spring boot<br>
+ 🌱 I’m currently learning Data Science<br>
  💬 Ask me about my snippits<br>
  📫 How to reach me: conacts are mentioned below<br>